Carbon Dust Technique

 Students have the choice of learning the carbon dust technique as a six week class or a one day workshop.

-Each class will include instructor demonstrations.
-This course meets online: 3 hours per class for 6 weeks.
 Having a basic drawing skills and an understanding light and shade is a prerequisite.

 Course Objectives: